-Your IATA certification remains valid for a period of two years.
-To renew your certification, you must demonstrate that you have furthered your professional development over the past 24 months by earning 50 IATA recertification “points” by:
+Your designation remains valid for a period of two years.
+To renew your designation, you must demonstrate that you have furthered your professional development over the past 24 months through an accumulation of 50 “points” by:

 - Continuing to work in the air cargo industry – 15 points

 - Keeping your skills current by completing IATA courses – 10 points each